|Height: 6.06||Born: Toronto, ON|

 Calgary signed Wilson as a free agent on May 18, 2011.
 Wilson attended Stampeders training camp in 2010.

-Wilson played 17 games including 14 starts at right guard.
-He also started the Western Final.
+Wilson played 18 games (16 starts) at right guard.
+He also started the Western Final and Grey Cup.

 Wilson played in 12 games and the Western Final.
 He was on the reserve list for Games 1-2, 4-6 and 13.